 Local Citizenship in the Global Era: Educating for Community Participation and Change, Sally Findlow, Abingdon, Routledge, 2017, xiv + 161 p., £x, ISBN: 978-1-138-85975-3 (hbk)

 What clothes should the emperor be given to wear to avert suspicion that there are new clothes after all?
-This, in a nutshell, is the issue seeks to tackle to citizenship education in England.
+This, in a nutshell, is the issue Findlow seeks to tackle in Local Citizenship in the Global Era: Educating for Community Participation and Change with reference to citizenship education in England.
 As the opening pages suggest, the list of problems besetting citizenship education is long and varied.
-Policy-wise, there is confusion as to the scope and purpose of citizenship education: it is not clear if the aim is to educate young people about or for citizenship.
+Policy-wise, there is confusion as to the scope and purpose of citizenship education in the UK: it is not clear if the aim is to educate young people about or for citizenship.
 Evidently, these two facets are intimately related: one can only exercise the responsibilities that come with citizenship when one is sufficiently knowledgeable about its key aspects.
 However, enabling young people to participate in the polity takes much more than just teaching them about the institutions or the electoral system.
-The criticism articulated in this book is that policies around citizenship education are muddled and confused, but also half-hearted in their implementation, and this in spite of to define its content and objectives.
+The criticism articulated in this book is that policies around citizenship education are muddled and confused, but also half-hearted in their implementation, and this in spite of efforts by, for example, the Crick Commission and the Parekh Commission to define its content and objectives.
 In practice, it seems, the subject is all too often taught by teachers who do not have the knowledge, the confidence and the institutional support to promote learning in this area.

-Citizenship education is nevertheless expected to deliver some very important policy outcomes, such as helping to combat terrorism, an aim that is part and parcel of the Prevent strategyand sees promoting British values as a way of steering young people away from destructive ideologies.
+Citizenship education is nevertheless expected to deliver some very important policy outcomes, such as helping to combat terrorism, an aim that is part and parcel of the Prevent strategy, a major plank in the UK Government’s anti-terrorism policy, and sees promoting British values as a way of steering young people away from destructive ideologies.
 Except, of course, that ‘British values’ is itself an ill-defined concept: for school governors, trying to define what these mean is likely to result in a list of generic civic virtues that might equally have been compiled by school governing bodies in France or Germany.
 It is no coincidence, as this book makes clear, that there is a degree of slippage and confusion as to the geographical scope of citizenship: globalisation and global citizenship are buzzwords (think of Theresa May’s vision for a ‘global’ Britain in the post-Brexit era) but the national and the local remain stubbornly relevant in the era of globalisation, precisely because they resonate strongly everyday lived experience and constitute a primary site for cultural identification.

-Having outlined the ‘policy problem’ in relation to citizenship education, proposes the concept of stakeholder citizenship, the overarching idea being that citizenship is ultimately about ‘having a full stake in society’ (p.
-19), including foremost a stake in the local community which is increasingly intertwined with the global and the multicultural. rightly cautions that the concept is not a panacea (for example, it could easily become confused with pro-consumerist discourses), but it does offer a way of looking at citizenship education through a different prism.
+Having outlined the ‘policy problem’ in relation to citizenship education, Findlow proposes the concept of stakeholder citizenship, the overarching idea being that citizenship is ultimately about ‘having a full stake in society’ (p.
+19), including foremost a stake in the local community which is increasingly intertwined with the global and the multicultural.
+Findlow rightly cautions that the concept is not a panacea (for example, it could easily become confused with pro-consumerist discourses), but it does offer a way of looking at citizenship education through a different prism.